tonyskidmore/terraform-azurerm-vmss/examples/linux-and-windows/README.md

 # Azure Virtual Machine Scale Set

-Example of creating both Windows and Linux Azure VMSS the Azure CLI installed on both.
+Example of creating both Windows Server 2019 and Ubuntu Linux 22.04 Azure VMSS with the Azure CLI installed on both.

+For Linux the Azure CLI will be installed with `cloud-init` and for Windows the Custom Script Extension is used, along with some supplied custom settings.

 <!-- BEGIN_TF_DOCS -->